enonic/old-xp-doc/doc/operations/linux-detail-service-install.rst

   4. **Create XP_HOME**

-  Create a XP_HOME - folder that will contain the data-files and configuration of your xp-installation.
+  Create an XP_HOME - folder that will contain the data-files and configuration of your xp-installation.

   ::